Politeness theory: Business world

-Through new studies there is the possibility that the politeness theory may penetrate deeper areas.
-For example, maybe more businesses will begin to take on these concepts and incorporate them into their discussion and conflict-resolution strategies.
-These could be effective in achieving long-term goals.
-Whatever the case may be, the politeness theory has a solid foundation in the field of communication and will certainly contribute positively to the assimilation of language and civility.
+New studies introduce the possibility that politeness theory may be applied in further areas.
+For example, more businesses may begin to take on these concepts and incorporate them into their discussion and conflict-resolution strategies.
+This could be effective in achieving long-term goals.

 Art world

-In his 1967 work, Interaction Ritual: Essays on Face-to-Face Behavior, Goffman posits numerous times that with every remark people make, they risk maintaining their face and the face of others.
+In his 1967 work Interaction Ritual: Essays on Face-to-Face Behavior, Goffman posits numerous times that with every remark people make, they risk maintaining their face and the face of others.
 Politeness theory is generally applied when assessing speech acts or remarks.
 However, a study conducted by Jurgita Sribaitė looked at politeness theory as it applied to written art reviews.
 The study focused on art reviews in Lithuania in the early and mid-1970s and analyzed the different strategies used by the art reviewers as they attempted to critique pieces of art while maintaining their face as well as the face of the artists.
 The study was able to identify face-saving acts and all four politeness strategies at work.
 The author states, "Reviewers usually appear to have in mind the addressee's positive face (the desire to be liked and be approved of) as well as his negative face (the desire to be left free to act as he chooses)."
 The examples given show that even the reviewers, who hold the obvious advantage over the addressees, cared to save both their face and the face of the artists.